willbaldlygo/beacon_array/README.md

 ## Known Limitations

-- **Gemma is slow** — expect 20–60 seconds per response on CPU.
+- **Gemma4 is a tad slow** — expect 20–60 seconds per response on CPU.
 This is a hardware constraint.
 The GPU backend would be faster but requires iOS memory entitlements only available on a paid Apple Developer account.
 - **First WhisperKit transcription triggers a silent download** — the Whisper model (~630 MB) downloads automatically on first use with no visible progress bar.
 Subsequent transcriptions are fast.
 - **Gemma handles short conversations well; long or complex tasks less so** — the 8192-token KV cache limits context.
 PM and Log workflows always route to Claude for this reason.
 - **Requires a specific backend** — Beacon is built around a custom home server API.
 Without a compatible backend, most features will fail gracefully but won't function.
 The backend URL and API key are configured in `ArrayService.swift` and the System tab respectively.